Originally published: July 2024 | Updated: October 2025

 In some cases, if the tooth pulp is exposed, a root canal may be required.
 While waiting for professional care, avoid chewing on the affected side.

-A knocked-out tooth is a dental emergency needing immediate action.
-Handle the tooth by the crown, not the root.
 Rinse it gently without scrubbing to remove dirt.
-If possible, place the tooth back into the socket and keep it there by biting down gently on gauze.
+Place the tooth back into the socket and hold it in place by gently biting down on gauze.

 If reinserting isn’t possible, keep the tooth moist in milk or a saltwater solution.
 Getting to a dentist within an hour increases the chances of saving the tooth.
 The dentist may need to splint it to the adjacent teeth to stabilize it.